Kutrovice

 Kutrovice ([ˈkutrovɪtsɛ]) is a municipality and village in Kladno District in the Central Bohemian Region of the Czech Republic.
 It has about 100 inhabitants.

+Etymology

+The name is derived from the personal name Kutra, meaning "the village of Kutra's people".

 Geography

 Kutrovice is located about 14 km north of Kladno and 31 km northwest of Prague.
-It lies in an agricultural landscape of the Lower Eger Table.
-The Bakovský Stream flows through the municipality.
+It lies in an agricultural landscape of the Lower Ohře Table.
+The highest point is at 316 m above sea level.
+The stream Bakovský potok flows through the municipality.

 History

 The first written mention of Kutrovice is from 1366.

+Demographics

 Transport

-The main road No. 7 from Prague to Chomutov (part of an unfinished D7 motorway) runs through the municipality.
+The I/7 road from Prague to Chomutov, which replaces the unfinished section of the D7 motorway, runs through the municipality.

 Sights

-Kutrovice lacks any buildings of historical importance, there is only a small Baroque chapel in the municipality.